web-stories/angular-jmpress/README.md

 angular-jmpress has a service called `jmpress`, which contains some utility methods to retrieve the presentation information.

-By default, all utility methods start either with "find" or "get".
+Most utility methods come in two forms.

-* If a method starts with "get", then you have to provide the steps array in the first argument.
+* A form on which you have to provide the steps array as the first argument.
-* If a method starts with "find", then you can omit the first argument, angular-jmpress will lookup for the steps array in the current service instance.
+* A form on which you can omit the first argument, then angular-jmpress will lookup for the steps array in the current service instance.

-Example of "get" usage:
+Example with steps argument:

 ```javascript
 angular.module( "myModule", [ "jmpress" ] )